Kao Chin Su-mei: Personal life

-Chin was never married.
-She was once in a relationship with Hong Kong actor Kenny Ho whom she first met on the set of the Taiwanese drama Endless Love in 1989.
-They later separated in 1993, and still remain good friends.
+Chin was once in a relationship with Hong Kong actor Kenny Ho whom she first met on the set of the Taiwanese drama Endless Love in 1989.
+They later separated in 1993 and still remain good friends.
 Chin and Ho agreed that if they are still single by the age of 60, they would spend the rest of their lives together.

-In 2006, it was reported by the Taiwanese media Next Magazine that she had a long and lasting extramarital affair with the Minister of the Interior Lee Hong-yuan between mid-2000s and early 2010s.
+In 2006, Next Magazine uncovered her long-lasting extramarital affair with the Minister of the Interior Lee Hong-yuan between mid-2000s and early 2010s.

 In 2011 she entered into a relationship with a renowned Taiwanese journalist and writer Xu Zhiyuan.
 They later broke up in 2013 but still remain good friends.